 If Instagram isn't already part of your social media marketing, it's time to reconsider.
 The number of companies joining Instagram is growing rapidly, because it makes it easy for businesses to share their company stories and brand identities through visual content.

 Whether it's through the platform's interface or a third-party app, companies and users can carefully craft Instagram posts to suit their social media strategies.
-Instagram focuses on the "what's happening now," so real-time posting is the ideal, but it doesn't work well for everyone.
+And since Instagram's algorithm update no longer shows posts in chronological order, taking the time to craft and schedule out attention-grabbing posts is a great addition to your strategy.

 We all live busy lives, and some of us manage multiple Instagram accounts.
 If you're juggling your own posts with those for your company's Instagram account, being able to schedule posts in advance would make things about 1,000 times easier.